Besides gardening, I love to eat! I mean what's the point of growing all these delicious chillies if we're not going to find yummy ways to use them?

 (Recipe courtesy of The CSA Cookbook by Linda Ly, Voyageur Press, 2015)

 The book says you can use leaves from both hot and sweet pepper plants, which include Capsicum annuum, Capsicum frutescens or Capsicum chinense.
-If your pepper leaves aren’t available, you can get them at most Filipino markets.
+If you don't have your own pepper plants, you can get the leaves at most Filipino markets.

 And if you can't find chayotes, Linda recommends using a tender squash like zucchini.